obophenotype/human-phenotype-ontology/src/ontology/README-editors.txt

 to OWL, protege will not know not to start from the beginning.
 Some tips to check to see where you are in your range:
 (1) Go to the view menu, click "render by entity IRI short name (Id)".
 This will display classes as "HP_0030021" etc.
 (2) Use the search box to search for classes starting within your range, such as "HP_04" for Melissa's range.
 Check the "show all results" box to see all of your results.
-(3) Find the last used ID in your range, e.g. HP_0030652, and set Protoge to the next unused ID in your range (e.g., "HP_0030653") rather than the beginning of the range.
+(3) Find the last used ID in your range, e.g. HP_0030652, and set Protege to the next unused ID in your range (e.g., "HP_0030653") rather than the beginning of the range.
 To do so (assuming you are using Protege 5), go to the File|Preferences window and find the "New Entities" tab.
 The following settings are correct:
 (i) Start with "Specified URI": http://purl.obolibrary.org/obo/ (ii) Followed by "/"